 The key to implementing a successful media quality strategy is demanding a higher standard, says Bobby Bailey, Director of Analytics, Integral Ad Science.

 Implementing a media quality strategy can be intimidating.
-There are multiple vendors, multiple players in the media buying process, and a ton of data to analyse to be successful.
+There are multiple vendors, multiple players in the media buying process, and a ton of data to analyze to be successful.
 As the director of analytics at Integral Ad Science, it’s my job to help clients through the process of working media quality data like viewability, fraud, and brand safety into their workflow to gain actionable insights.

 Recently, a major auto brand that is a client of Integral’s adopted media quality solely on the understanding that impressions have different value, and that it had paid for ads it no longer deemed valuable.
-Their initial goal with media quality revolved around the simple premise that each impression purchased should convey their message to the intended audience, which in turn maximises the chances of seeing a desired return.
+Their initial goal with media quality revolved around the simple premise that each impression purchased should convey their message to the intended audience, which in turn maximizes the chances of seeing a desired return.
 As their limited experience with media quality left them in a void, evaluating media-quality performance for the first time would be significantly different from evaluating it thereafter.

 Through the three-step process, the brand was able to gain meaningful intelligence to help improve their media buying.